UTS-eResearch/datacrate/spec/0.2/data_crate_specification_v0.2.md

-To describe an export from a Digital Library or repository system, use the Portland Common Data Model ([PCDM]); a record from the library representing an abstract entity such as a person, or a work, or a place should have a```@type``` of [RepositoryObject] ([pcdm:Collection]), in addition to any other types.
+To describe an export from a Digital Library or repository system, use the Portland Common Data Model ([PCDM]); a record from the library representing an abstract entity such as a person, or a work, or a place should have a```@type``` of [RepositoryObject] ([pcdm:Object]), in addition to any other types.
 Objects MAY be grouped together in [RepostioryCollection]s ([pcdm:Colletion]) with [hasMember] pointing to the the [RepositoryObject].
-The keys RepositoryObject and RepositoryCollection were chosen to avoid collision between the terms Collection and Object with other vocabs.ß
+The keys RepositoryObject and RepositoryCollection were chosen to avoid collision between the terms Collection and Object with other vocabularies.

 NOTE: PCDM specifies that Files should have only technical metadata, not descriptive metadata, which is *not* a restriction in DataCrate.
 If the